-Many people are under the assumption that a woman must legally change her last name to her husband's last name.
-This is not the case.
-She is free to keep her own name, hyphenate her name with her husband's name, take her husband's name, or come up with a completely different name.
+Many people believe that in an opposite-sex marriage a woman is required to legally change her last name to her husband's last name, but that's simply not the case.
+She is free to keep her own name, hyphenate her name with her husband's name, take her husband's name, or come up with a completely different name altogether.
 If the couple agrees, they can even adopt the woman's last name.
 As long as the name change is not done criminally or fraudulently, any of these options would constitute a legal name change.
-Before considering changing your name after marriage, be sure you are happy with whatever name you choose.
+These same lax rules also apply to name changes in same sex marriages.
+This article covers how to change your name after marriage, including:

 Changing your name after marriage to your spouse's name is quite easy.
 All you have to do is begin using that name.
 Use your new name in social settings, with family members, when you notify of a change of address, and to open new accounts and memberships.
 You can also call different entities you have accounts with to change your name.
 Most places are pretty amenable to this, but because of the threat of identity theft and fraud, many financial companies require documentation of your name.

-Changing Your Name After Marriage to Something Other Than Your Spouse's Name
+2. Changing Your Name After Marriage to Something Other Than Your Spouse's Name

 Once you have these forms filled out, simply take them along with your state's required filing fees, to the court clerk and file them.
 In most cases, a judge or magistrate will review your forms and grant the name change.
-Some states require a more formal advertisement of the usage of your new name, which is done simply by posting notice in the local newspaper.
-When changing your name after marriage, an engagement announcement in the newspaper is usually sufficient to fulfill the formal advertisement of your new name.
+Be aware that some states require a formal advertisement of the usage of your new name, which is done simply by posting notice in the local newspaper.
+When changing your name after marriage, an engagement announcement in the newspaper is usually sufficient to fulfill the formal advertisement requirement.

 3. Informing People of Your New Name